vegaprotocol/specs/protocol/XXXX-MSUP-Multisig_Update.md

 Data structures:
 - voting_table: an array (hash, votes) defining all the votes a hash got (keyed by the hash)
-- user_votes: an array (key, hash1, hash2, ...)  defining all the hashes a key voted for (keyed by the users Ethereum key)
+- user_vote: an array (key, hash)  defines the hash a key voted for (keyed by the users Ethereum key)
 - user_weight an array (key, number_of_tokens) defining how many tokens a user locked (keyed by the users Ethereum key)

 Functions: